ansys/pysimai/doc/source/user_guide/best_practices.rst

            # Run prediction
            pred = geom.run_prediction(Vx=vx)
            # Request global coefficients postprocessing
-           # Since we're accessing the data, this will wait for the computation to finish
+           # Because you are accessing the data, you must wait for the computation to finish
            coeffs = pred.post.global_coefficients().data
            # do something with the data
            print(coeffs)

-In the previous example, the predictions and post-processings will be requested sequentially, waiting for the data to be available and used before requesting the next one.
-Thus a more efficient way would be as follows:
+This more efficient example requests all the predictions and postprocessings right away and then processes the data once they are all available.

 .. code-block:: python
    :name: requests-first